jhrudden/cs3200-winners-project/README.md

 To shutdown the containers, simply 'ctrl+c' the running process and run ```docker-compose down``` to delete the containers from docker desktop.

+In the Appsmith, update the datasource with the name WinnersApi to have the frontend application work.